jmahedy1/CordelEventPlanningAndBooking/README.md

-# CordelEventPlanningAndBooking
-This repo is my dual class (System Analysis &amp; Design and Database Fundamentals) project.

 # Usage
 Do not use this project as your own, but you are welcome to reference the code as a learning experience.